 In both situations, parents who work from home are walking a tightrope between supervising and providing for their children while trying to keep up with the demands of their job: by no means an easy feat.

 Getting the balance right can be tricky, and even if it's your choice to home educate, it’s natural to feel stressed about how it’s going to work.

 To help you find a strategy that works for you and your child, we’ve rounded up top tips from the real experts: parents who are juggling homeworking with home learning.

 1. Start the day on the right foot

 It’s tempting to turn off the alarm clock and let everyone stay in their pyjamas until midday, but getting up and aiming to be ready to start work and home learning around the usual time will help you and your child get into the right mindset.

-‘We have said we'll be up and dressed by 9am, and do a short 10-minute exercise session like skipping or a YouTube live stream like the Body Coach to get us going’ – Miriam
+‘We have said we'll be up and dressed by 9am, and do a short 10-minute exercise session like skipping, a short run around the block or a YouTube exercise video to get us going’ – Miriam

 2. Break your schedule into manageable chunks

 Try to work out when your child works best, and with the least need for input from you, and plan your more focused work periods to fit in with those.

 Obviously, how this works will depend on your child and how independent they are.
 If you have a Year 6 child, they might be able to concentrate on a task set by you or their teacher for 45 minutes – but if they’re in Reception, doing your work in 20-minute bursts (perhaps while they watch an educational TV programme) might be more realistic.